DanRepik/api_foundry/readme.md

 ### Basic Operations

-API-Maker supports basic CRUD services using RESTful HTTP methods.
+API-Foundry supports basic CRUD services using RESTful HTTP methods.
 Data passed via requests and responses is in JSON format.

 Successful operations return the status via response headers.
 The response body contains an array of the selected objects.
 For POST, PUT, and DELETE operations, the body contains the modified or deleted records.